-Mentor Name: Apprentice Name: Date: • nis checklist and plan before your s neant to be a helpful tool for you to You are also not required to do of the state everything on the checklist, but the for your next session. e more you are able to check , , end of your session already, but a great way to keep good commu practice later on.
-Make sı session to a safe place. essions will be essential records oure to save it to a safe place.
-Doyon of recordings of your sessions each on Foundation will ask you to Your immersion sessions up.
-It is helpful for both apother ways.
-Doyon Found can write in a journal), red ef and/or write a journal entry.
-Is may be very challenging and une pprentices and mentors to debrief dation has supplied debrief promp cording how your session went, the low to process emotions you may your sessions in writing or in the state that you can fill in (or you ne things that you learned writing skills. · While writing is a secondary gain some skills in writing transcribing your session helpful if you decide to bu you would like to increase your ary skill for the Mentor-Apprentice or comprehension, you may wan into a Word document or noteboould a lesson plan from your session is completely optional. e Program, if you would like to nt to consider practicing by ok.
-This record could also be Though not required, liste will help you to comprehe n once (or twice) before your neening to your session one or two tiend more of what you learned and It can also help you become more the immersion setting. imes before your next session I be even more ready for your
+Me entor Name: Apprentice Name: Date: Do Il out this checklist and plan before you e are meant to be a helpful tool for you I to do everything on the checklist, but to be will be for your session. the more you are able to check • s at the end of your session already, bu an be a great way to keep good comm The recordings of practice later on.
+N of the session to a safe place. your sessions will be essential records lake sure to save it to a safe place.
+Do umber of recordings of your sessions e yon Foundation will ask you to Your immersion se up.
+It is helpful for other ways.
+Doyor can write in a jourr debrief and/or write a journal entry. essions may be very challenging and up both apprentices and mentors to debrief Foundation has supplied debrief prominal), recording how your session went, and how to process emotions you material. nexpected feelings may come ef your sessions in writing or in npts that you can fill in (or you the things that you learned ion if you would like to increase you ur comprehension or gain some skills in transcribing your s helpful if you decid secondary skill for the Mentor-Apprentic writing or comprehension, you may wa session into a Word document or noteb- le to build a lesson plan from your sess or on.
+This is completely optional. ant to consider practicing by book.
+This record could also be Though not require will help you to cornext immersion se session once (or twice) before your red, listening to your session one or two mprehend more of what you learned ar ssion.
+It can also help you become mo were in the immersion setting. times before your next session and be even more ready for your use the prompts in this debrief to write in your journals as well. journals for the program, so you can use those in place of this debrief document if you would prefer for more space.
+You can you process the language learned and emotions you might have connected your language learning.
+You will also be provided with Here are some prompts for your post-session debrief.
+Filling out this form is not required, but having a debrief will help you to